bhisaac/5eFP/5eFP-SRD.md

 Some feats can be upgraded.
 If the option to upgrade is available, the upgrades are listed at the end of the feat's description.

-## Armor Training, Heavy (Encounter)
+## Armor Training, Heavy

 _Prerequisite: Proficiency with medium armor_

-You gain proficiency with heavy armor and shields.
+You gain proficiency with heavy armor.
 Starting on round 2, at the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
 Unlike other sources of bolster, you may combine the bolster from this feature with another bolster.

 - +3⛁: Increase the bolster score granted through this feature by +1.
 - +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.